Closing Your Funding Round

 Set a deadline

 Time is also critical at any startup funding stage.
-So, take charge and keep everyone on page with the deadline.
+So, take charge and keep everyone on the page with the deadline.
 The moment you send the documents, everyone should be clear on the goal and the specific deadline.

 To see progress with the funding round, follow up regularly.
 Be straightforward with stakeholders on things that need to be done.
 If there’s a delay in processing the documents, set a meeting where you, investors, and the lawyers can discuss them.